saranshbansal/learn-aws/NOTES_CONTAINERISATION.md

 Developers can use the Docker CLI to push, pull and manage images.

-## Tasks and Task Definitions
+## ECS Tasks
-A task definition is required to run Docker containers in Amazon ECS.
+A running container is called a `task`.
+A **task definition** is required to run Docker containers in Amazon ECS.
 A task definition is a text file in `JSON` format that describes one or more containers, up to a `maximum of 10`.

 Task definitions use Docker images to launch containers.

-You specify the number of tasks to run (i.e. the number of containers).

 Some of the parameters you can specify in a task definition include: